raspberrypilearning/active-assistant/en/step_2.md

 What exercise are you making the assistant for?

 It might be:
-+ Running
++ 🏃🏽‍♀️ Running
-+ Playing a sport, like football or tennis
++ Playing a sport, like ⚽️ football or 🎾 tennis
-+ Stretching, or doing yoga
++ 🧘🏼 Stretching, or doing yoga
-+ Going for a walk to explore nature
++ 🥾 Going for a walk to explore nature

-Everyone should try and be active, but that might be more difficult for some people than others.
-If you, or the person youa re making this program for, faces challenges moving around consider making a device to help encourage something like:
+Being active is an important part of well being, but the activity might look different for some people.
+If you, or the person you are making this program for, faces challenges moving around consider making a device to help encourage something like:

-+ Seated stretching
++ 🧘🏼 Seated stretching
-+ Dancing
++ 🕺🏾 Dancing
-+ Breathing exercises
++ 😮‍💨 Breathing exercises

 You can choose any activity you or your user is able to do.